 According to Arthur Looff, he created the Giant Dipper envisioning a giant wooden coaster that would be, in his words, a “combination earthquake, balloon ascension, and aeroplane drop.”

 The Giant Dipper was built in just 47 days at a cost of $50,000.
-Today, labor and materials for merely painting the Giant Dipper are estimated around $300,000!
-It also now costs a little more to ride the classic coaster compared to May 17, 1924, when the Giant Dipper opened to the public.
-The fare then was 15 cents; today it’s $7.00 per ride.
+Today, labor and materials for merely painting the Giant Dipper are estimated around $500,000!
+It also now costs a little more to ride the classic coaster compared with the day the Giant Dipper opened to the public.
+The fare in 1924 was 15 cents; today it’s $8.00 for a single ride.

 The Giant Dipper does look slightly different than in its youth.
 In 1976 the coaster station received a Victorian-style façade and structural paint job.
 Two new roller coaster trains, built by Morgan Manufacturing of Scotts Valley, replaced the old ones in 1984.
 The trains were designed with the sleek-nosed “woodie” look of classic roller coaster cars.